mozilla/fx-private-relay/docs/translations.md

-  Note: This manual table of contents (TOC) duplicates a GitHub feature, a table of contents behind a UI element: https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/ If maintenance of this TOC becomes a larger burden than the benefit of an overview, then consider removing it.
+  Note: This manual table of contents (TOC) duplicates a GitHub feature, a table of contents behind a UI element: https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/ If maintenance of this TOC becomes a burden, then remove it.
 -->

 - [How a User Experiences Relay](#how-a-user-experiences-relay)